Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Discussion

 \section{Discussion}

-The experiments demonstrate that LLMs, with their robust coding ability \cite{Zhou2024,Fang2023,Zhong2023,Murr2023}, can {be directly employed in developing agents to} autonomously complete complex research missions when aided by proper API programming. {ASA-GPT-4o and ASA-GPT-4-turbo}, notably, exhibits near-perfect completion rates for simpler missions, highlighting their potential.
-Multi-tier {RP} designs effectively handle more complex missions, though accurate information transmission remains challenging for such {RPs}.
+The experiments demonstrate that LLMs, with their robust coding ability,\cite{Zhou2024,Fang2023,Zhong2023,Murr2023} can {be directly employed in developing agents to} autonomously complete complex research missions when aided by proper {prompt engineering}. {ASA-GPT-4o and ASA-GPT-4-turbo}, notably, exhibit near-perfect completion rates for simpler missions, highlighting their potential.
+Multitier {RP} designs effectively handle more complex missions, though accurate information transmission remains challenging for such {RPs}.
+We emphasize that these simulation tasks, particularly those involving remote server execution, cannot be accomplished through interactions with web-based LLMs alone.

 Enhancements in {RP} design and AI coordination are essential for fully harnessing AI's potential in automating scientific research.
-Below, we discuss several problems existing in the current reaserch.
+Below, we discuss the insights and existing problems identified in the current research.